fullstorydev/android-shoppe-demo/README.md

 enabledVariants = all
 server = https://fullstory.com
 ```
-Your orgId can be found on the Settings page.
+Your orgId can be found on the _Settings_ page once you are logged in to FullStory.
 It'll be next to the `window['_fs_org']` variable in the snippet.
 For more information, see [Install your recording snippet](https://help.fullstory.com/hc/en-us/articles/360020828233#Install).

-For successful recording, please do not change the `server` value; it should always be https://fullstory.com.
+For successful recording, please do not change the `server` value.
+It should always be `https://fullstory.com`.

 Sync gradle after the changes and your app should be fully instrumented with your org information.